 All Tyonek households used and attempted to harvest wild resources in 2013.
 All of the households were successful in harvesting at least one resource.
 In response to the household surveys conducted in 2014, 88 percent of individuals attempted to harvest a subsistence resource and 92 percent of individuals participated in processing of those resources.
 The most people in the community participated in the harvest of and processing of vegetation resources which consist of blueberries (Vaccinium ovalifolium), currants (Ribes triste pall), highbush cranberries (Viburnum edule), fireweed (Chamaenerion angustifolium), cow parsnip (Heracleum maximum), and bluebells (Mertensia paniculate) among other plants.
 Approximately 90 percent of the individuals attempted to gather vegetation resources and 82 percent helped to process those resources.
 The second most popular subsistence resource activity was fishing.
-74 percent of the individuals participated in fishing activities and 81 percent helped to process those animals (Jones et al. 2015).
+74 percent of the individuals participated in fishing activities and 81 percent helped to process the fish.
+51 percent of individuals participated in a hunt for a large mammal (moose and bear) and 45 percent of individuals helped to process those animals (Jones et al. 2015).